 Two days after the 2000 Olympic Trials, Vonetta's husband, Johnny, spotted a flyer urging Track and Field athletes to tryout for the U.S. bobsled team.
 Flowers was introduced to bobsledding by responding to a want ad placed by Bonny Warner.
 Warner was looking for a track athlete to provide speed and power for fast starts.
 With only two weeks of training on how to push a bobsled, Flowers and Warner broke the world start record in October 2000, at Park City, Utah.
 In 2002, over a year later Vonetta and her new partner, Jill Bakken, slid into history by winning the Gold Medal at the inaugural Women's Olympic bobsled event, which was the 1st medal for a U.S. bobsled team in 46 years!

 Her book Running On Ice: The Overcoming Faith of Vonetta Flowers tells the story of how she went from a track and field athlete to an Olympic gold medalist.

 People magazine selected her for 2002’s “50 Most Beautiful People.”
 She is a part of the 2002 USOC Team of the Year, along with Bakken and was the recipient of the 2002 US Olympic Spirit Award.
 She and Bakken were selected to carry the Olympic flag into 2002 Closing Ceremonies.
-She competed in the 2006 Olympics in Torino, Italy, and is currently training for the 2010 Olympics.
+She competed in the 2006 Olympics, 2010 Olympics, and 2014 Olympics.
 She coaches track and field at the University of Alabama at Birmingham, where she and husband, Johnny Flowers, were star track athletes.